tsuru/tsuru/docs/faq.rst

 Services aren't managed by Tsuru, but by it's creators.
 Althought you can host your service api on Tsuru as an application, Tsuru does not give enough flexibility (like sshing the application units, although you can run commands) to properly manage a service.
 You can do it, but it's a bit harder.
+Check the :doc:`service usage documentation </apps/client/services>` for more on using services and the :doc:`building your own service tutorial </services/build>` for a quick start on how to extend Tsuru by creating new services.

 How does environment variables work?
 ====================================